Architecture

 Why local-first matters

-BRB mirrors the working tree and continuity state, but it does not auto-commit the user’s local repository.
+BRB syncs the working tree and continuity state into its remote control plane, but it does not auto-commit the user’s local repository.
 This keeps the developer in control of their own git history while still giving the remote project a durable operational trail.